-Below we will consider the validity of this assertions.
+Below we will consider the validity of these assertions.

 First, we should define what we mean by “digital audio format quality”.
 Digital audio format quality is defined by the degree of loss of the original analog waveforms when restored from digital forms.

 The differences between PCM (pulse-code modulation) and DSD (sigma-delta modulation) are not so strong, as it seems.
-Both kinds of modulation contain carried (musical) signal in most low parts of the spectrum.
+Both kinds of modulation contain carried (musical) signals in most low parts of the spectrum.

 Each audio application begins with an analog-digital converter (ADC).
 There are many types of ADC.
 Any ADC must provide suppression on stuff over [sample rate/2] before the analog signal can be digitized.

 Otherwise, the stuff will shift or mirror into the low half range of the sample rate.

 It is recommended to suppress all noise above the transmitted audio band 0 … 20 kHz (maybe slightly more).
 This is to avoid transmitting excess energy that diminishes dynamic range.

 For PCM and DSD ADC, suppression is provided via analog low-frequency filter only.
 Filters have slope suppression characteristics by frequency (suppression of about 20 … 48 dB per octave).
 An octave is a difference of frequencies in 2 times.
 The more recorded sample rate, the more the suppression and thus the better quality of the sound captured.

 DSD ADC has significantly higher sample rates than PCM DAC.
 It provides better suppression in forbidden frequency ranges.
 There are lots of excess noise that can be further filtered in digital form.